code-spells/NFT-Marketplace/README.md

 # NFT Marketplace
-the is a complete nft marketplace project where users can buy/sell network native nfts.
+this is a complete nft marketplace project where users can buy/sell network native nfts.